 The DECam CCD readout electronics can read out the 2kx4k CCD in ~17 (45) seconds with ~7 (3) electrons/pixel noise.
 They could be modified relatively easily for the E2V CCD if necessary.
 Even 3e- read noise is somewhat larger than desirable for faint-object spectroscopy as these resolutions (e.g. Saunders et al. 2012 Proc.
 SPIE 8446-196), but ongoing R&D at Fermilab on low-read-noise techniques (e.g. Estrada et al. 2012 Proc.
 SPIE 8453-50) is already achieving acceptable readout noise of 1-2e- at the required speeds.

-4.5 Interchangeability with DECam
+4.E Interchangeability with DECam

 The Dark Energy Camera has been designed for efficient installation and removal from the Prime Focus Cage.
 The time required to change between DECam and DESpec may be limited by the warm-up time for the DECam imager.
 Instruments at the f/8 focus can be used for time when the prime focus is not available.
 Figure 4.11 shows the camera installation fixture positioned in front of the Prime Focus Cage, mounted on the Telescope Simulator at Fermilab (Diehl, et al. 2010).
 To change from DECam to DESpec, one tilts the Blanco over to the northwest platform and uses the camera installation fixture to remove DECam.
 DECam is then stowed off of the telescope with its Dewar window, the camera’s final optical element (C5), in place.
 DESpec, which will have been stowed either off-telescope or on the telescope structure, is connected to a similar installation fixture for inserting into the cage.
 DESpec would be approximately the same weight as DECam; differences in weight would be corrected for by adjustment of the prime focus cage counterweights.